Susan Oliver: Television and films

-Oliver was cast in episodes of Adventures in Paradise; Twilight Zone; Route 66; Dr. Kildare; The Naked City; The Barbara Stanwyck Show; Burke's Law; The Fugitive; Gomer Pyle, U.S.M.C.; I Spy; The Virginian; The Name of the Game; Longstreet; and Mannix.
+Oliver was cast in episodes of Adventures in Paradise; Twilight Zone; The Alfred Hitchcock Hour; Route 66; Dr. Kildare; The Naked City; The Barbara Stanwyck Show; Burke's Law; The Fugitive; Gomer Pyle, U.S.M.C.; I Spy; The Virginian; The Name of the Game; Longstreet; and Mannix.
 She made one appearance on The Andy Griffith Show and ABC's family Western series, The Travels of Jaimie McPheeters.
 She also made two appearances in Quinn Martin's The Invaders (episodes: "Inquisition" and "The Ivy Curtain") on ABC.

 Her most challenging role during this time was as the ambitious wife of doomed country music legend Hank Williams (George Hamilton) in Your Cheatin' Heart (1964).
 The same year, she also starred opposite Jerry Lewis in The Disorderly Orderly, and appeared in The Man from U.N.C.L.E.
 (1965) and The Love-Ins (1967) with Richard Todd.

 Oliver appeared in television films, including Carter's Army.
 She had a continuing role as Ann Howard on ABC's primetime serial Peyton Place in 1966.